And I wanted to, I don't normally have a show for tonight.

 Okay.

-Uh it's a bit of a synonym thing, right?
+It's a bit of a synonym thing, right?

 Fairness and justice.

-Uh because there's there's two definitions of fairness, right?
+Because there's two definitions of fairness, right?

-Uh in general, right?
+In general, right?

 So equality of opportunity is everyone is subject to the same moral laws and let the chips fall where they may.

-Equality of outcome is take from the rich, give to the poor, take from the more able, give to the less able, which tries to give some sort of fairness or equality of outcome.
+Take from the more able, give to the less able, which tries to give some sort of fairness or equality of outcome.

-And of course, there's also justice, which means punishing people for violating persons and property, usually.
+And of course, there's also justice, which means punishing people for violating persons and property usually.

 Or there's social justice, which means the aforementioned equalization of outcomes.

-So I'm not sure when you say uh sort of fairness and justice, whether you're talking about equality of opportunity or equality of outcome.
+So I'm not sure when you say sort of fairness and justice, whether you're talking about equality of opportunity or equality of outcome.

 It's really not that complicated.